Vicky Hawley Felt Artist

 My Motivation and Inspiration

-I wanted to create a beautiful picture that both adults and children could enjoy.
+I wanted to create beautiful pictures that both adults and children could enjoy.
 To be surrounded by beautiful art and colours in our homes, invites us to connect with our emotions, to inspire, ignite our imagination and lift our spirits, as well as nourish us.
 Alongside this, I wanted to share simple story poems that I have written along the way, to convey a moral and meaningful message for children and adults alike.

 The pictures are inspired by nature, living in beautiful Devon and by the story poems that I write.
 I am also a mum and my daughter is a constant source of inspiration.